Physician Licensure Information

 • Proof the examinee was educated in Maryland.

-No. As of April 18, 2017, the Board is no longer authorized to register or maintain records for unlicensed medical practitioners (UMPs).
+No. As of April 18, 2017, the Board is no longer authorized to register UMPs and does not maintain records for UMPs.
+You should contact the residency program for any documentation.